abilandz/NAT3054/Lecture_2/git.md

     central <==> local_4
 ```

 For instance, when there is a change in the "Local repository 1", the owner of that local repository propagates (or _pushes_) that change in the "Central online repository", from where it can be taken (or _pulled_) into the remaining local repositories of other collaborators working on the same project.
 In this respect, "Central online repository" serves as a gate through which developers can exchange updates on the joint project.

-TBI 20241117 expand still:

-* Each local repository is an exact copy of central repository
-* Authorization to push, code review and pull request, to maintain central repository sane
-* Central repositories are typically only "bare", i.e. used only to share changes between developers
-* Revision -- a version of the source code.
-In Git, different revisions may be retrieved through corresponding commits.

- TBI 20250427 I need a bridge towards next section
+Central repositories are typically only "bare" repositories, i.e. they do not have a working tree and are used only to share changes between developers.
+In Git, by design each local repository is an exact copy of the central repository.
+To maintain central repository sane, it is important to set among developers a workflow with an authorization procedure, which typically amounts to code review and approving _pull requests_, before changes can be incorporated into the central repository.